 Stamped dog treats can be made using any (yep, any!) roll-and-cut dog treat dough.
 You’ll get better impressions on a smooth cohesive dough that can take an impression cleanly.
 Avoid using chunky ingredients that will be difficult to stamp.
 Dough colour variations and speckling may also be a distraction from the stamped pattern.
 See our post on decorating homemade dog treats for more information and helpful tips.

 The impressions can be made using any clean and safe object that you’d like to try as a stamping tool.
-I used a chopstick (large impressions), toothpick (small solo indentations), knife (straight lines), mini heart plunger, all of which I had on hand in the kitchen.
+To make these Easter egg dog treats I used a chopstick (large impressions), toothpick (small solo indentations), knife (straight lines), mini heart plunger, all of which I had on hand in the kitchen.
 The awesomest of all were my fondant tools, which were a great way to quickly stamp a repeating pattern with lots of little dotty dents into the treats, but you can totally make fancy patterns without any special tools at all.

 I probably should have been a little slower and more careful patterning mine up to be truly fancy, but was having too much fun.
 And they are dog treats after all.
 My dogs definitely didn’t care about a few boo-boos in the patterns on their yummy treats.
 Hehehe…